JamesMcGuigan/recruitment-technical-tests/Sliide/README.md

 **3. How would you scale this process if we got tens or hundreds of millions of events per day?**

 - Rather than batch mode, the script could read a unix pipe with the raw stream of events

-- Performance bottleneck here is probably the disk IO and the SSD drive.

-- Keeping all the database and json datastream in memory may help performance optimize this

 - For this micro usecase of counting a single datafield, sqlite might actually be able to handle it!

+Depends on where the performance bottleneck is

+- CPU     - multiprocess using `xargs -P` or `gnu parallel`
+- RAM     - split SQL commands into smaller batches (or use smaller files)
+- Disk IO - Keep all data in memory, reimplement using Redis

 **Bash Performance**

 - Performance using INSERT OR UPDATE syntax was 0.12s per 1000 lines.
+    - Reduced to ~0.5s when timestamp parsing logic is implemented

 - 100,000,000 / 1440 minutes = 70k lines per file * 0.12s = 8.4 seconds (2011 Macbook Pro)
+- 100,000,000 / 1440 minutes = 70k lines per file * 0.5s  = 35  seconds (with timestamp parsing)

-- Back of the envelope calculation suggests bash may scale to 7 billion events per day
+- Back of the envelope calculation suggests bash may scale to billion events per day
   - untested assumptions about linearity of scaling are unreasonable here
+  - lots of variation when disk IO doesn't have the source file in memory

 **3. Suggest any target architecture to cater for this growth.**